Wednesday, May 28, 2008

 Caucus Voting vs Primary Voting, Hillary Clinton Closes the Gap by incredibly Large Margins in Idaho, Nebraska, Washington AND Texas.

-There are another several more examples I still have to post involving Minnesota, Nevada, Texas, and Colorado.
-All of these states showed Hillary Clinton LEADING in the polls taken primary to the caucus votes, yet Hillary Clinton lost in the caucus votes by a 2-1 margin.
-Hillary Clinton actually won Texas by 4% in the popular vote aspect, but then lost the caucus portion by a 2-1 margin.
-I'm truly embarrassed to call myself a democrat this year.
+There are another several more examples I still have to post involving the 2008 democratic caucus contests in Minnesota, Nevada, Texas, and Colorado.
+All of these states showed Hillary Clinton LEADING in the polls taken prior to the caucus votes, yet Hillary Clinton lost in the caucus votes by a 2-1 margin.
+Hillary Clinton actually won Texas by 4% in the popular vote aspect, but then lost the final caucus portion by a 2-1 margin.

 Mandate, Barack Obama has no Mandate, if he does have a Mandate, it's because he cheated in the caucus contests.